alexeysp11/delivery-service-csharp/docs/frontend/courierclient.md

 Read this in other languages: [English](courierclient.md), [Russian/Русский](courierclient.ru.md).

-`courierclient` is a courier client application
+`courierclient` is a client-side application that is used by delivery drivers to manage their routs and deliveries.

 ## Requirements and description of the system